EventfulDeer48/E-Z-Commands/README.md

 PocketMine plugin for basic commands such as /gmc, /gms, etc. This plugin is under development so more will be coming soon!

 ###Commands
-These are the current commands of E Z Commands:
+These are the current commands of E Z Commands

 |Command Name|Function  |Usage        |
 |------------|----------|-------------|
 |/gmc        |Gamemode 1|/gmc <player>|